History and Results

 Formed Board of Directors and gained IRS-approved 501(c)3 not-for-profit status.

-Held events or hosted weekend gatherings in New Orleans, Washington, D.C., the San Francisco Bay area, New York, and Cambridge/Boston focused on various classmate-sponsored nonprofit Bridges, including Justice Aid, White Pony Express, Roots of Music, and Treme Neighborhood Association.
+Held events or hosted weekend gatherings in New Orleans, Washington, D.C., the San Francisco Bay area, Chicago, New York, and Cambridge/Boston focused on various classmate-sponsored nonprofit Bridges, including Justice Aid, White Pony Express, Roots of Music, and Treme Neighborhood Association.

 Connected classmates with specific skill areas to other classmates with nonprofits needing help, such as Andrea Kirsh advising Yeou-cheng Ma’s Children’s Orchestra Society (NYC) and Rob Lawrence advising White Pony Express.